telefonicaid/fiware-orion/test/loadTest/connections_stress_tests/README.md

 ### Raising system limits for the test

-In the case of running CB as foreground process:

 * If you are not using CentOS 6.x, probably just using `ulimit -u <new limit>` and `ulimit -n <new limit>` to change respectively the max number of processes and the max number of open file descriptors will work.
-* If you are using CentOS 6.x, edit the following file (as root): `/etc/security/limits.d/90-nproc.conf` as shown below, then re-login (more detail in [this reference](https://bugzilla.redhat.com/show_bug.cgi?id=919793)):
+* If you are using CentOS 6.x, edit the following file (as root): `/etc/security/limits.d/90-nproc.conf` as shown below, then re-login (more detail in [this reference](https://bugzilla.redhat.com/show_bug.cgi?id=919793)).
+This would work, no matter if you run CB at foreground or as a service (which runs CB as `orion` user) but anyway it is advisable to check the limits with `cat /proc/<pid>/limits` once the CB has been started.

 ```
 *          soft    nproc     10240